RULES and CONSTITUTION of THE SALUKI or GAZELLE HOUND CLUB

 This shall control the Management of the Coursing Section of the Club and shall comprise a Chairman, Honorary Secretary, Honorary Treasurer and five other members.
 The members of the Sub-Committee shall be elected by the members of the Coursing Section at the Annual General Meeting of the Coursing Section and shall hold office for one year.
 Membership of the Coursing Section shall be granted subject to availability on application to the Honorary Secretary subject in all respects to the Rules and Regulations laid down from time to time by the Coursing Sub-Committee.
 The Coursing Sub-committee shall present to each Annual General Meeting of the Club an audited statement of accounts together with a report of its activities.

 This shall be responsible for the publication of the Club Magazine "The Saluki" and shall comprise the elected Editor, a Chairman, an Honorary Treasurer and such number of assistants as the Editor shall from time to time require.
 The Editor shall be elected at the Annual General Meeting of the Club and shall hold office for 3 years.
 Nominations for the post of Editor shall be made in writing to the Honorary Secretary of the Club one year prior to the end of the current Editor's term of office.
 The other members of the Sub-Committee shall be chosen by the Editor, with the approval of the Committee of the Club, and shall be persons who in some way are able to contribute to the Magazine and its publication.
 The Sub-Committee shall hold office until the Editor's period of office expires.
-The Sub-Committee shall present to each Annual General Meeting of the Club an audited, or certified (by suitable persons) statement of accounts together with a report of its activities.
-A financial report shall be given to the Committee of the Club prior to the publication of each issue of the Magazine.
+The Sub-Committee shall present to each Annual General Meeting of the Club an audited statement of accounts together with a report of its activities.

 C. Show Sub-Committees.